 We work with clients that are dealing with the rapid pace of change.
-They know that the old is not returning but they are uncertain how to adapt to changing times.
-In all too many ways they feel like Columbus on a ship heading for a "Fuzzy Goal."
-Not sure whether the course they have plotted is the right one or not.
-The risks feel far greater than before and the wisdom they use to rely upon, those "best practices" that permeated an industry, have only led to commoditization.
-As Rita Gunter McGrath has written in her latest book, "The End of
+They know that the old is not returning but they are uncertain about how to adapt to changing times.
+In all too many ways, they feel like Columbus on a ship heading for a "Fuzzy Goal"...not sure whether the course they have plotted is the right one or not.
+The risks feel far greater than before and the wisdom they used to rely upon, those "best practices" that permeated an industry, have only led to commoditization.

-Competitive Advantage," the old models for competing within a market space with a long period of market maturation is long gone.
-And as Blue Ocean Strategists we know that those who thrive in changing times are companies that can "see, feel and think" in new ways opening up new market space and becoming value innovators not duplicators.
+As Rita Gunter McGrath has written in her latest book, "The End of Competitive Advantage," the old models for competing within a market space with a long period of market maturation is long gone.
+And as Blue Ocean Strategists®, we know that those who thrive in changing times are companies that can "see, feel and think" in new ways, opening up new market space and becoming value innovators, not duplicators.

-It might sound strange but seriously, serious play to do serious work works.
+It might sound strange but seriously, serious play to do serious work works!
 Give the games a try and let us know how you are turning good ideas into great innovations.

-For more information or to learn more about Innovation Games for your organization please contact us at info@simonassociates.net.
-Check out our website www.simonassociates.net or follow us @andisamc.
+For more information or to learn more about Innovation Games for your organization please contact us: